 Read More:

-Formation of Farmer Interest Groups (FIGs): Each block will witness the creation of ten FIGs. These community-led groups will each manage between 5 and 10 acres of coffee plantation.
+Each block will give rise to the creation of ten FIGs. These community-led groups will each manage between 5 and 10 acres of coffee plantation.

-Community Nurseries: A significant part of the plan involves setting up community nurseries to supply high-quality, disease-resistant coffee saplings.
-These nurseries will be operated by local groups under expert guidance.
+A significant part of the plan involves setting up community nurseries to supply high-quality, disease-resistant coffee saplings.
+These nurseries will be operated by local groups under the guidance of experts.

 Read More: